Signs of Burnout in Women: The Complete Guide to Recognising and Recovering

 Women with high-functioning burnout are often the last people anyone would suspect.
 They are the reliable ones.
 The ones who always come through.
 Which is precisely why they so rarely receive support until the breakdown is impossible to ignore.

-Signs of high-functioning burnout include: performing well at work while feeling completely empty afterward, dreading weekends because the structure disappears, feeling more anxious when you have nothing to do than when you are busy, and an inability to genuinely switch off even when given the opportunity.
+Signs of high-functioning burnout include performing well at work while feeling completely empty afterward, dreading weekends because the structure disappears, feeling more anxious when you have nothing to do than when you are busy, and an inability to genuinely switch off even when given the opportunity.

 2. Exhaustion That Sleep Does Not Fix